DanSohn/lumenary/index.md

 - Locators

 ## Secondary research
+### Overview
+The secondary research conducted has been instrumental in forming a more educated perspective on the landscape of problems caregivers and patients afflicted with Alzheimer's disease face.
+The first listed source compares the benefits of various ICT interventions on informal caregivers of people living with dementia (of which Alzheimer's disease is the most common form).
+This study is directly relevant to our app, and also highlights a number of phone services currently available to people in these situations.
+The second source provided some statistics about the demographic of caregivers and people suffering from dementia.
+The third source gave some good information about assisted living settings.
+This is mainly pertaining to formal caregivers in these assisted living homes, but also brings to light some potential issues we could address with our app.

+Overall, the secondary research method has been effective in providing general information about the people our app could be used by.
+However, it is still hard to confirm our proposed functionality would be useful with purely secondary research.
+Thus, we also did interviews with informal caregivers to get direct feedback on our ideas.
+We will likely continue to use sources like these when evaluating more specific functions later on.

 1. - Up to 75% of people living with dementia in the United States are cared for by family members in their homes
    - Dementia caregivers have higher levels of depression, anxiety and other mood disorders compared with caregivers of older adults          without dementia
    - Research has shown that technology-based interventions can improve these outcomes on all sides of the equation